Alanshnir/imessage-analyzer/README.md

 - **Local Processing**: All analysis happens on your device
 - **De-identification**: Participant identifiers are pseudonymized by default
 - **No Network Calls**: The app works completely offline
-- **Temporary Files**: WAL-merged databases are stored temporarily and can be deleted via the UI

 ## Troubleshooting